Kernix13/javascript-cheat-sheet/conditionals-examples.md

 let currentNovFirst = '11/01/' + year;
 let novFirstDay = new Date(currentNovFirst).getDay();

-// For the current year, find the day of the week for the 1st of Nov then return the date for the first Monday in November switch (novFirstDay) {
+// For the current year, find the day of the week for the 1st of November switch (novFirstDay) {
   case 0:
     weekOne = new Date(`11/1/${year}`)